FACTION BRIEF

 "The AI tests every component in sequence.
 I listen to how they hum together.
 The AI hears the parts.
 I hear the whole.
 Both are useful.
 Only one is human."

-Professor Park's Methodology
+Park's Methodology

-Professor Ines Park developed the formal methodology of the Patience Practice — the three-level discipline that transforms Analog School instinct into a reproducible cognitive technique.
-Her contribution was giving structure to what graduates were already doing naturally, without turning it into another optimization framework.
+Professor Ines Park developed the formal methodology of the Patience Practice โ€” the three-level discipline that transforms Analog School instinct into a reproducible cognitive technique.
+Her contribution was giving structure to what graduates were already doing naturally, drawing on pre-Cascade meditation research and the practical experience of people who had learned to think without algorithmic assistance.

 The irony is not lost on practitioners: structuring a practice dedicated to resisting structure.
 Park's answer is that the structure exists to teach you what to let go of, not what to hold.